AminMirzaeiOne/StudentScores/README.md

 <h2> 📜 Program Rules</h2>
 1 - The numbers must be correct<br />
+2 - The number of students is reasonable and positive <br />
+3 - The score must be a number between 0 and 20 <br />

 <h2> 💡 Program Help</h2>
 1 - Run the program first<br />